Melkzedk/Screenshot-to-Text-OCR-/README.md

 ---

-See index.py for the full source code.
+See index.py for the full source code..